Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 These hosts are also connected to vlan 40 so tunneled data from Openstack VMs can reach the servers and they can get their configurations, communicate between them, etc.

 Last, these are also connected to vlan 50 which is connected to a different virtual bridge.
 This one is to connect the VMs to the internet using a public IP.
-Of course, in this case is simmulated, but I will be able to connect the VMs in this Public IP.
+Of course, in this case is simulated, but I will be able to connect the VMs in this Public IP.

 terraform {